 Example New Lead Zap

 Now, calling them leads is a stretch.
-Twitter doesn't really give us the emails of our followers to insert into our own database.
-But, the idea of using twitter in this way makes for a fun example.
-So, this is really just a way to show you how to connect the different steps together in Zapier to form a connection.
+Twitter doesn't provide the emails of followers to insert into a personal database.
+However, the idea of using Twitter in this way makes for a fun, relatable example.
+This way Inside Real Estate can show you how you can connect all types of platforms and the different steps Zapier uses to form a connection.

 First, select twitter under the trigger step: